pottekkat/personal-website/content/posts/apisix-metrics-signoz.md

 ---
-title: "Exporting APISIX Metrics to SigNoz"
+title: Exporting APISIX Metrics to SigNoz
 date: 2023-11-24T10:23:52+05:30
 draft: false
 ShowToc: true
 TocOpen: true
 ShowRelatedContent: false
-summary: "A guide for using SigNoz to collect and observe metrics from Apache APISIX."
+summary: A guide for using SigNoz to collect and observe metrics from Apache APISIX.
-tags: ["monitoring", "signoz", "tutorial"]
+tags:
+  - monitoring
+  - signoz
+  - tutorials
-categories: ["API Gateway"]
+categories:
+  - API Gateway
 cover:
-    image: "/images/apisix-metrics-signoz/eye-banner.jpg"
+  image: /images/apisix-metrics-signoz/eye-banner.jpg
-    alt: "A photo of an eye of a person in the shadows."
+  alt: A photo of an eye of a person in the shadows.
-    caption: "SigNoz is a relatively new \"Swiss Army Knife\" for observability."
+  caption: SigNoz is a relatively new "Swiss Army Knife" for observability.
   relative: false
+slug: exporting-apisix-metrics-signoz
 ---

 [SigNoz](https://signoz.io/) is a popular open source observability platform.
 It provides tooling to observe traces, logs, and metrics with the ability to set up alerts and create dashboards.